-This information explains how to get rid of your unused medications.
+This information explains how to get rid of unused medicine.

-Most unused medications cannot be flushed down the toilet or drain.
+Most unused medicine cannot be flushed down the toilet or drain.
 They damage our water supply and can harm wildlife.

-The best way to get rid of your unused medications is to bring them to a scheduled drug take-back event.
+The best way to get rid of unused medicine is to bring them to a scheduled drug take-back event.
 You can find out about drug take-back events from:

-- Your local recycling coordinator, who’s in charge of recycling programs
+- Your local recycling coordinator in charge of recycling programs.

 Getting rid of controlled substances

-Controlled substances, such as opioids (also called narcotics), are addictive.
+Controlled substances, such as opioids, are addictive.
+Opioids are also called narcotics.
 Using them too much or in the wrong way can lead to a strong, harmful need to keep using them.
-For that reason, you must treat controlled substances differently than other medications.
+For that reason, you must treat controlled substances differently than other medicine.

 Not all drug take-back events can take controlled substances.

 Follow these steps if there are no scheduled drug take-back events or controlled substance public disposal locations in your area.
-You can also do this if you want to dispose (get rid) of your unused medications as soon as possible.
+You can also do this if you want to dispose (get rid) of unused medicine as soon as possible.

-- Take the unused medications out of their containers.
+- Take the unused medicine out of the container.

-- If your personal information (such as your name or address) is on any containers, fully cross it out.
-Throw the containers away.
+- If personal information, such as a name or address, is on the container, fully cross it out.
+Then throw the container away.

-- Mix the medications with a material such as coffee grounds, dirt, or kitty litter.
+- Mix the medicine with a material such as coffee grounds, dirt, or kitty litter.
 Do not mix them with food.

 - Place the mixture in a plastic bag or non-recyclable container.
 Wrap the bag or container with strong tape.
 This will create a more secure seal and keep it from leaking.